infoDev Donors and Partners

 infoDev is a trust funded global program within the World Bank Group.
 It receives direct financial support from bilateral donor agencies.

 infoDev works with the following donors and partners in the under mentioned areas:

-Joining efforts with the Australian Agency for International Development (AusAID), the Danish International Development Agency (DANIDA), the UK’s Department for International Development (DFID) and Norway, infoDev launched the Climate Innovation Centers (CICs); facilities designed to bolster the clean technology entrepreneur, and to harness the economic opportunities that climate change presents for start ups and small and medium-sized enterprises in developing countries.
+Joining efforts with the Australian Agency for International Development (AusAID), the Danish International Development Agency (DANIDA), the UK’s Department for International Development (DFID), the Kingdom of the Netherlands and Norway, infoDev launched the Climate Innovation Centers (CICs); facilities designed to bolster the clean technology entrepreneur, and to harness the economic opportunities that climate change presents for start ups and small and medium-sized enterprises in developing countries.